 Discussion

 Here, we addressed two main points with regards to IIT 3.0.
 Firstly, we demonstrated the construction of an IIS as put forward by IIT from local field potentials recorded with multi-array electrodes from Drosophila melanogaster (fruit fly).
-Secondly, by inducing isoflurane anesthesia, we found that, as predicted by IIT, the IIS is collapsed during anesthesia, accompanied by a reduction in integrated information Φ. In addition to these, we further found that the collapse of the IIS during anesthesia is more reliable across flies at more central regions of the fly brain.
+Secondly, by inducing isoflurane anesthesia, we found that, as predicted by IIT, the IIS collapsed during anesthesia, accompanied by a reduction in integrated information Φ. In addition to these, we further found that the collapse of the IIS during anesthesia is more reliable across flies at more central regions of the fly brain.

-IIT stands out as a theory of consciousness because it provides what is in essence a mathematical formulation of consciousness from first principles - by first identifying core aspects of conscious experience, and then deriving a measure of consciousness, it stands out by not only by taking a surprising approach to tackling the question of how consciousness arises from physical interactions (starting from introspection of experience itself, instead of from empirical observations which are likely related to consciousness), but also by providing a clear operationalisation of its ideas, in the form of the IIS and Φ. Thus far, research on testing IIT has largely focused on Φ itself and neglected the idea of the IIS, likely because it is not described in IIT as being directly linked to conscious level.
+IIT stands out as a theory of consciousness because it provides what is in essence a mathematical formulation of consciousness from first principles - by first identifying core aspects of conscious experience, and then deriving a measure of consciousness, it stands out by not only by taking an approach to tackling the question of how consciousness arises from physical interactions (starting from introspection of experience itself, instead of from empirical observations which are likely related to consciousness), but also by providing an operationalisation of its ideas, in the form of the IIS and Φ. Thus far, research on testing IIT has largely focused on Φ itself both using simulation of artificial [phi1.0: phi2.0, phi3.0 Albantakis, cite a lot of papers here] and biological systems [phi1.0: phi2.0, phi3.0 - Niisato arxiv 2019] and neglected the idea of the IIS (except our previous work; Haun et al 2017 eNeuro).
+This may be because it is not described in IIT as being directly linked to conscious level.
 However, we show here that not only is the IIS linked to conscious level, but it can possibly describe conscious level in a system better than Φ itself.

 [discuss IIS shape, reason behind the shape, reason behind differential effect of anesthesia at different orders]